cloudant-labs/spark-cloudant/README_build.md

 #### Project /examples/scala

-assume at /examples/scala folder
+assume at root folder

 	sbt package

-create application jar: target/scala-2.10/spark_test_2.10-0.1-SNAPSHOT.jar and be used for job submission together with cloudant-spark.jar
+create application jar: /examples/scala/target/scala-2.10/spark_test_2.10-0.1-SNAPSHOT.jar and be used for job submission together with cloudant-spark.jar